Julia, her husband and her 2 children

 I had a complete meltdown and couldn’t stop crying.
 I felt continually exhausted and all sorts of aches and pains started to appear, which made sleep difficult.
 My family watched me struggle and found it very difficult to accept they couldn’t make me feel better.

 One day, a colleague from work recommended Breast Cancer Now’s Moving Forward Online course.
-I signed up and, even before I’d watched any of the videos, I could see posts on the online Forum from other people just like me who had the same questions and anxieties.
+I signed up and, even before I’d watched any of the videos, I could see posts on the Forum from other people just like me who had the same questions and anxieties.

 The course is really informative and relevant, but what’s especially great is the opportunity you get to share experiences and support one another.